 It was a real treat to have the opportunity to go back to The Milestone Hotel to host this fab cake making baby shower.
-The girl who organised it had seen the cake decorating event we did for Celeste Bickle at the Lanesborough Hotel and wanted to do something similar.
+Amy, who organised the cake making workshop, had seen the cake decorating event we did for Celeste Bickle at the Lanesborough Hotel and wanted to do something similar.
 We were happy to suggest The Milestone and the girls were absolutely thrilled with everything about it; the setting, the service and the superb afternoon tea.
 And our cake making workshop of course.
 Cupcake decorating is the perfect activity for a baby shower (as well as hen parties) and the girls, many of whom had travelled all the way from the USA for the baby shower, absolutely loved it.
 They found it a great ice breaker and really got inspired by all our fabulous sprinkles, Especially the unicorns and mermaids.
 This was a double baby shower and most of the guests were friends they had made at London Business School.
 They really loved getting to so such a creative activity that is so different to what they do in their work lives.
 We had a lot of requests for our contact details so we are lookig forward to seeing some of them again at team building, networking and client events where they can further improve their cake making skills.

 It was an absolute blast working with WeWork as a part of their brilliantly curated Christmas activities and experiences for their staff.
 The lovely Annick had done a terrific job creating a varied and inspiring range of pursuits for both WeWork employees and members as client events.
 We set up ‘Pop Up’ cupcake decorating area and we were absolutely inundated by people wanting to have the opportunity to try their hand at cake making.
 I was really impressed by the standard of cake decorating and their were a lot of really imaginative cupcakes being created.
 It always surprises me when people talk about cake decorating being a women’s thing.
 On this occasion there were definitely a lot more men than women taking part.
 And there was a lot of competition between them.
 I always find this when we are doing team building and conference activities, the guys always take it much more seriously than the women do.
 It’s such a great idea to create all these varied experiences for their member’s to get involved with and fosters a real sense of community and belonging as well as a great opportunity for some networking.
 I have worked for WeWork before hosting a cupcake decorating workshop as a team bonding activity for one of their monthly mixer evenings.
 It was really fun and they were a lovely group.
 I was really impressed by the London Bridge venue and loved the concept of what they do and how they do it.
 This time working at Devonshire Square I learnt so much more about the company ethos and discovered just why their employees love working there.
 They are a really young company and have such a fresh approach to running a business.
 They are really into sustainability and have a no plastics policy.
 They also support refugees as their priority charity.
 As you know this is close to my heart with my fundraising for help Refugees through my initiative #Bake4Refugees.
 A lot of businesses are wary of showing support for this cause as it has become so politicised so I really admire and respect them for this.
 We had such great feedback from everyone and they were so appreciative of what we offered we are really looking forward to going back to do more cake events with them soon.